 The Boston School of Painting is a traditional art school run by Jason Polins.
 Founded in 2006, the school offers oil painting classes and drawing classes.
 The human figure is taught through studies in life drawing.

 Jason teaches all studio art classes in the realist tradition of the early French academies and the contemporary European atelier.
-This style emanates from Italian Renaissance Art and Renaissance artists.
-Jason Polins espouses the academic approach of teaching realist art to his students in the style of the Old European Masters.
+This style arises from Italian Renaissance Art and the Renaissance artists.
+Jason Polins embraces the academic approach of teaching realist art to his students in the style of the Old European Masters.

 How Jason Polins Teaches Painting Classes and Drawing Classes

-Jason believes in teaching the student through two disciplines: the study of the figure (life drawing) and still life.
+Jason believes in teaching the student through the study of the figure (life drawing) and still life.
 These complimentary practices allow students to focus on skills in and outside the life drawing room.
 As a result, these students can become competent painters.

 Polins uses an eclectic approach to introducing his students to the philosophy of realism with its emphasis on accurate depiction of subject matter.
 He employs both still life and the human figure.